JuicyJuice1100/PersonalBlog/content/posts/rock-climbing-diary-day-10-back-to-back.md

 I did meet some new peoples while climbing: Stephen, Michael, & Rachael.
 Was doing a lot of the same problems with Stephen.

 Will be rock climbing again tomorrow so this will be 3 days in a row for rock climbing.
 So I'll have to make sure to rest well after tomorrow.

+I keep forgetting to take a picture for the blog...

 # Future Goals